Which Small Pet Is the Easiest to Care For

 Fish Pets Care

+The most common starter pets are fish.
+They are quiet though beautiful and don’t require much room.
+Bettas are easy to care for as they are solitary fish that live in small tanks.
+Goldfish are also common, but they require larger tanks and additional cleaning.
 The main task in fish care is water quality.
-A filter helps, but water must still be changed.
-Feeding is easy, just a small pinch once or twice a day.
-Fish are good for people who want something calming but don’t have time for daily handling.
+A filter helps, but water has to be changed.
+Feeding is not difficult, a small pinch once or twice a day.
+Fish are good for people who want something calming, who don’t have time for the daily handling.

 Starter Products: